Andrew-S-Rosen/cbe504/main.typ

 K_("a")^ddagger equiv (a^ddagger)/(a_ce("A") a_ce("B")) = (Z^ddagger) / (Z_ce("A") Z_ce("B")) exp(- (Delta E_0^ddagger)/(R T)),
 $<eq:k_a_partition_functions>
 as we will justify shortly.
-Here, $E_0^ddagger$ is the energy difference between the transition state and reactants at 0 K (i.e. the sum of electronic energy and zero-point energy contributions).
+Here, $Delta E_0^ddagger$ is the energy difference between the transition state and reactants at 0 K (i.e. the sum of electronic energy and zero-point energy contributions).
 We will adopt this convention for the partition functions going forward.

-Before proceeding, recall that we have been dealing with concentrations and $K_"C"^ddagger$.
+Before proceeding, recall that we were dealing with concentrations and $K_"C"^ddagger$ in #ref(<eq:k_nu>).
 As such, we will instead use
 $ K_"C"^ddagger = 1/(N_ce("A")^(1-m)) (Z'^ddagger) / (Z'_ce("A") Z'_ce("B")) exp(- (Delta E_0^ddagger)/(R T)), $<eq:k_c_partition_functions>
 where $Z'_j$ is the molecular partition function per unit volume for the $j$-th species.